CredentialEngine/CredentialRegistry/docs/samples/learning-registry.md

 - **description** : [string] The description of the resource

-- **typicalAgeRange** : [string] The typical range of ages for the content’s intended end user. e.g: "7", "7-9", "18-"
+- **typicalAgeRange** : [array | string] The typical range of ages for the content’s intended end user. e.g: "7", "7-9", "18-"

 - **keywords** : [string] Keywords or tags used to describe this resource.
 Multiple entries in a keywords list are delimited by commas.